Vatsal212005/NeuroQuantNet/README.md

 - `9606.protein.links.v12.0.txt.gz` from STRING v12, species 9606.
 - `GDSC2_fitted_dose_response_27Oct23.xlsx` from GDSC.

-If you only have the uncompressed STRING file, you can recompress it for convenience, so the scripts accept a `.gz` path.
+If you only have the uncompressed STRING file, you can recompress it so the scripts accept a `.gz` path.

 ```python
 # one-off helper